Vernon Hills High School: Athletics

 Vernon Hills competes in the Central Suburban League.
-Its mascot is the Cougar.
+Its mascot is Cody the Cougar.

 Vernon Hills offers 31 Varsity Sports, 16 of which are male and 15 of which are female.
 The school has an on site pool for aquatics, as well as a baseball field and a football field, both of which were recently covered in field turf, allowing for optimal usage.

 The VHHS football team has been solid especially for a relatively small school compared to local competition such as Stevenson High School.
 They typically have qualified for the state playoffs, or at least been close to qualifying.
 In the late 2000s and early 2010s, the team featured two future college stars: DaVaris Daniels, who went on to play for Notre Dame, and Evan Spencer, who went on to play for Ohio State.
 The team came close to making the state finals their senior year, losing to Kaneland in the Quarterfinals.
 This 2010 team shut out their opponents 310–0 to start off their season before a loss to Lake Forest.

 The boys' bowling team has also been successful, placing 3rd in the state during the 2005–06 season.
 They have since won Sectionals in both 2008 and 2009 and placed 2nd in the state during the 2010–11 and 2011–12 season.
-In 2020, the Cougars won their 4th straight CSL conference title, led by senior Jacob Gates.

 The 2007–08 Pom Pons team won a state championship in the TEAMDance Illinois Class AA Open Dance category.
 They defended their state title with additional wins in 2009, 2010, and 2011 for a total of 5 state titles.

 The boys' volleyball team has been very successful within the North Suburban (Prairie) Conference.
 They have earned five conference championships, in 2003, 2008, 2009 (when they finished 10–0 in conference play), 2010 and co-champion 2011.
 They were the first team of any sport at VHHS to become back-to-back conference champions.

 In the 2009 season the bass fishing team of Mike Seal and Brandon Wolff qualified for the state championship during the IHSA bass fishing inaugural season.

 In the 2010 and 2012 season the Girls' Track and Field team won their IHSA AA Sectional.